“…most of all, I long for a home of my own….”

 (Anne Frank diary entry, July 23, 1943)

-Anne Frank House in Washington, DC is an independent, non-profit that provides permanent housing and social services support to 11 formerly homeless men and women with chronic mental illness.
+Anne Frank House in Washington, DC is an independent non-profit organization that provides permanent supportive housing to 12 formerly homeless men and women with chronic mental illness.
 Our clients move from living on the streets in danger and degradation to living on their own in comfortable apartments they can call home.

 Our name honors the iconic figure in Jewish history, who along with millions of others, perished or were made homeless during the Holocaust.